 So to sum up, knowing that buying a first uke can be a daunting experience, take note of these bullet points.

 - If you can buy a uke in person, DO SO.
 If you are in a random store and the dealer refuses to check it over or simply has a wall of £19.99 ukes, choose another shop!

 - Problems can be found in ALL ukes whether cheap or highly expensive.
 The chances of problems as you go cheaper rises considerably though!

-- A trusted dealer should not let flawed instruments go out, but bear in mind mistakes DO happen.
-A trusted dealer is also one who will deal with your problems professionally.
+- A trusted dealer should not let flawed instruments go out of the door, but bear in mind mistakes DO happen.
+A trusted dealer is also one who will deal with your problems professionally after purchase.

 - Do not assume that a dealer is going to spend hours on your ukulele setting it up to a standard fit for Jake Shimabukuro.
 Expect to need to do some tweaking yourself and learn how to do so.

 - If you are buying online, choose a bricks and mortar shop, and try to place your order over the phone.
 Actually ask the dealer to give it a once over.